nikitavoloboev/data/focusing/rules.md

 ## Write
 - Use proper punctuation and capitalise things appropriately.
-- When adding `:`, don't add space beforehand.
 - When making tasks (2Do, Trello, GitHub issues), use imperative tense.
 - Remove unnecessary and _filler_ words.
 Use adverbs sparingly, they often undermine your point.
 - If something can be said in less words, say it in less words.
 Be clear and to the point.
-- Both in code and prose.
-Say more with less and never repeat myself.
 - Minimise using word _here_.
-	- When wanting to reference a certain URL, I don't need to mention _and you can see it here_.
+When wanting to reference a certain URL, I don't need to mention _and you can see it here_.
 I can most likely just change the thing I want to show and wrap that in URL.
 It looks cleaner this way and saves space.

 ## Medium
 - Use headings to separate sections of the article.